mixu/minilog/readme.md

 ## Formatting / templating

+Each pipe returns a chainable config object.
 Formatting can be applied to pipes:

     MiniLog
       .pipe(process.stdout)